Rep. Nancy Mace berated Charleston airport police due to missing escort, incident report says

 One officer said in their report: “Any other person in the airport acting and talking the way she did, our department would have been dispatch (sic) and we would have addressed the behavior.”

 CNN has reached out to Mace’s office for comment.
-Mace’s Director of Operations Cameron Morabito told The New York Times, “Apparently, simply arriving at an airport now makes headlines if you’re leading the race for governor.”
+Mace’s Director of Operations Cameron Morabito told CNN in a statement, “Apparently, simply arriving at an airport now makes headlines if you’re leading the race for governor.”

-“We are forced to take the congresswoman’s safety extremely seriously,” Morabito told the Times.
+“We are forced to take the congresswoman’s safety extremely seriously,” Morabito said.
 “After the world watched Charlie Kirk’s assassination, the threats against her have only intensified.
 Our security procedures are based solely on legitimate safety concerns, and any attempt to politicize this reality is both dangerous and reckless.”

 Mace also briefly spoke with the Times, saying she did complain to the airport because she is concerned about her safety given recent death threats against her.
 “We all get frustrated when it’s not taken seriously,” she told the outlet.